CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/New-and-Updated-Telemetry-Metrics.md

 |  Name | Description |
 |------ | ----------- |
 | `nvswitch_platform_environment_power_supply_state` | Operational state of the power component (1 = OK or present, 0 = absent). |
 | `nvswitch_platform_environment_power_supply_capacity` | Power supply capacity in Watts.
-For input-only PDBs this is the hotswap-controller power1_max (max INPUT power the HSC can handle, not a PSU rated OUTPUT capacity).
+For input-only Power Distribution Boards (PDBs) this is the hotswap-controller power1_max (max INPUT power the hotswap controller (HSC) can handle, not a PSU rated OUTPUT capacity).
 | `nvswitch_platform_environment_power_supply_input_voltage` | Input-side voltage measured at the hotswap controller. |
 | `nvswitch_platform_environment_power_supply_input_current` | Input-side current measured at the hotswap controller. |
 | `nvswitch_platform_environment_power_supply_power` | Power-supply power in Watts (normative power metric).
 For input-only PDBs, this is the input-side power surfaced as the gNMI input-power leaf. |